Waziup/waziup.io-old/content/documentation/how waziup works/architecture.md

 The data broker is in charge of collecting and distributing the data from the sensors to the applications.
 Historical data can be stored using the Storage manager.
 External data sources such as Internet APIs can also be connected directly to the data broker.
-Furthermore data analytics and visualizations are performed using the dedicated component.
+Furthermore, data analytics and visualizations are performed using the dedicated component.

 Security and privacy
 --------------------